 For each egg substitute you will need 1 tbsp of ground chia seeds and 3 tbsp of water.

-You can use a good processor, a coffee or spice grinder to grind them into a fine flour.
+Use a food processor or a coffee or spice grinder to grind them into a fine flour.

 Whisk the ground seeds and water until they are equally blended and put them in the fridge for about 15 minutes.

-⋅ Add the coconut milk, coconut oil, chia egg replacers and mix well.
+Add the coconut cream, coconut oil, chia egg replacers and mix well.

-⋅ Grease an oven pan with coconut oil and add the batter.
-Mix in the cherries throughout the pan.
+Grease an oven pan with coconut oil and add the batter.
+Mix in the cherries and spread them throughout the pan.

 You’ll know the cherry bubble cake is ready when you pick a toothpick in its centre and it comes out clean.